MorphOS: Characteristics and versions

-Developed for PowerPC central processing units (CPUs) from Freescale and IBM it also supports the original AmigaOS Motorola 68000 series (68k, MC680x0) applications via proprietary task-based emulation, and most AmigaOS PPC applications via API wrappers.
-It is application programming interface (API) compatible with AmigaOS 3.1 and has a graphical user interface (GUI) based on Magic User Interface (MUI).
+Developed for PowerPC CPUs from Freescale and IBM, it also supports the original AmigaOS Motorola 68000 series (68k, MC680x0) applications via proprietary task-based emulation, and most AmigaOS PPC applications via API wrappers.
+It is API compatible with AmigaOS 3.1 and has a GUI based on the Magic User Interface (MUI).

 Besides the Pegasos version of MorphOS, there is a version for Amiga computers equipped with PowerUP accelerator cards produced by Phase5.
 This version is free, as is registration.
 If unregistered, it slows down after each two-hour session.
 PowerUP MorphOS was most recently updated on 23 February 2006; however, it does not exceed the feature set or advancement of the Pegasos release.

 A version of MorphOS for the Efika, a very small mainboard based on the ultra-low-power MPC5200B processor from Freescale, has been shown at exhibitions and user gatherings in Germany.
 Current (since 2.0) release of MorphOS supports the Efika.